The Sleeping Llama By D.I. Jolly

 Robert Engelblot XIV had been in the business of opening mysterious doors since he was a curious child.
 It seemed his calling in life.
 If there was a door that people forgot about, he’d find it, he’d open it, and he’d found the door in the cellar of The Sleeping Llama.
 He had been a young man then, just out of university and eager to face the world, to find its secrets and learn them.
 He didn’t want to expose some great truth or become famous in any way, he simply searched to satisfy his own curiosity.

 It had taken a few hours negotiating with the landlord of the day, and a few more to find a locksmith with the type of tools to make a key that could fit the lock, but eventually he turned that key and heard the click.
 When he looked around, he’d found that, as usual, the door that meant nothing and probably went nowhere, had scared the others off.
 So, when he stepped through the door and started his journey deep down under the pub, Robert Engelblot XIV was alone.
 But that’s how he liked it.

-He walked for what felt like days in an ever-descending spiral, guided by the glow of his trusty lighter and a strange and ever-present smell of what seemed to him was saltwater taffy, but could also have been cotton candy when it hit his nose just right.
-Time passed as he walked and just when he’d started to worry that he might run out of lighter fluid and have to, much to his dismay, turn back, the tunnel opened up to a large circular room.
+He walked for what felt like days in an ever-descending spiral, guided by the glow of his trusty lighter and the strange ever-present smell of, what seemed to him, was saltwater taffy.
+But could also have been cotton candy when it hit his nose just right.
+Time passed as he walked and just when he’d started to worry that he might run out of lighter fluid and have to turn back, the tunnel opened up to a large circular room.
 Bright and clear, being lit by what, he could not tell.
-And there, sitting in the middle of the room was a creature, curled up in a what looked like a cloud, gently sleeping and snoring.
+And there, sitting in the middle of the room was a creature, curled up to look like a cloud, gently sleeping and snoring.